Well Registration Workshops

 2026 Water Leadership Institute

-The Salinas Valley Basin Groundwater Sustainability Agency, the Environmental Defense Fund and the Rural Community Assistance Corporation will co-host the 2026 Water Leadership Institute in the Salinas Valley.
+The Salinas Valley Basin Groundwater Sustainability Agency, the Environmental Defense Fund and the Rural Community Assistance Corporation co-hosted the 2026 Water Leadership Institute in the Salinas Valley.
 To learn more about the institute, visit the institute website or watch this short video.

 The Water Leadership Institute builds leadership skills and knowledge so people from underserved and underrepresented communities can take an active role in local water and groundwater decision-making.
-Through a series of free, bilingual monthly workshops, the Institute offers a unique opportunity for interested community members to come together, learn from one another, and develop equitable, long-lasting water solutions.
+Through a series of free, bilingual monthly workshops, the Institute offered a unique opportunity for interested community members to come together, learn from one another, and develop equitable, long-lasting water solutions.
+The WLI was held January to March 2026.

 Our Water Future in the Salinas Valley: Planning for Uncertainty